 Before starting your party rental business, you first need to research the surrounding market space.

 Take a nice long look at current and prospective competitors and the services that they provide.
-Are they any gaps in the market or a lack of services?
+Are there any gaps in the market or a lack of services?

 Find them and try to fill them at a reasonable cost.
 Additionally, you should also look at the competitive edge you can gain.
 Merely imitating competitors doesn’t get companies anywhere.